Fireworks for Guy Fawkes

 - in a locked container or cabinet.

-When using fireworks at home it is important to follow the Fire Service safety guidelines.
+When using fireworks at home it is important to follow the Fire and Emergency New Zealand safety guidelines.

 These remind you to: